Below is a list of PHP settings and Apache modules that are installed and enabled by default.

 Since version 2.4, Apache has been more strict about how HTTP headers are converted to environment variables in

-mod_cgi and other modules: Previously any invalid characters in header names were simply translated to underscores.
+mod_cgi and other modules.
+Previously any invalid characters in header names were simply translated to underscores.
 This allowed for some potential cross-site-scripting attacks via header injection.
-It is recommended to use the character ‘-‘ in the name value of the header, it will be automatically converted to ‘_’ by Apache.
+It is recommended to use the character ‘-‘ in the name value of the header, then it will be automatically converted to ‘_’ by Apache.

 It is not possible to change these values at present.
 The default value is